v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/diagnostics/isymunmanagedreader-getmethodfromdocumentposition-method.md

 ## <a name="parameters"></a>Parametry
  `document`
- [in] Określony dokument.
+ [in] The specified document.

  `line`
- [in] Wiersz określonego dokumentu.
+ [in] The line of the specified document.

  `column`
- [in] Kolumna określonego dokumentu.
+ [in] The column of the specified document.

  `pRetVal`
- [out] Wskaźnik na adres [isymunmanagedmethod — interfejs](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) obiekt, który reprezentuje metodę zawierającego punkt przerwania.
+ [out] A pointer to the address of a [ISymUnmanagedMethod Interface](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedmethod-interface.md) object that represents the method containing the breakpoint.

 ## <a name="return-value"></a>Wartość zwracana
- S_OK, jeśli metoda się powiedzie; w przeciwnym razie E_FAIL lub innego kodu błędu.
+ S_OK if the method succeeds; otherwise, E_FAIL or some other error code.

 ## <a name="requirements"></a>Wymagania
- **Nagłówek:** CorSym.idl, CorSym.h
+ **Header:** CorSym.idl, CorSym.h

 ## <a name="see-also"></a>Zobacz także